tmnguyen1403/Hopfield-Network/README.md

 Display at least two sequences each sequence starting with a noisy version of one of the exemplars.
 Feel free to experiment.

 Question: Where is the Lippman's paper and the examples?

+# The result of the network:
+## V1 Input
+1. Training 2 numbers works well
+2. Training more than 3 numbers does not really work despite pattern does not overlap